rozek/javascript-interface-library/README.md

 ))
 ```

-All module functions and values are exported individually, thus allowing your bundler to perform some "tree-shaking" in order to import actually used functions or values only.
+All module functions and values are exported individually, thus allowing your bundler to perform some "tree-shaking" in order to include actually used functions or values (together with their dependencies) only.

 ## Usage as a CommonJS or AMD Module (or as a global Variable) ##